connordelacruz/webdriver-test-tools/README.rst

 -------------

 Test projects generated using ``webdriver_test_tools --init`` have their own set of command line arguments.
+For detailed information on test project command line usage and additional command line arguments, see the `Test Project Overview`_ documentation.

 For info on command line arguments: